andruvs/StringEx/README.md

 StyleManager.shared.set("default", ["heading", "paragraph"])
 ```

-You can set or change the current theme as follows:
+Then you can set or change the current theme as follows:

 ```swift
 StyleManager.shared.use("default")